wx-chevalier/sentinel-scanner/crawlers/cendertron/README.md

 > Cendertron = Crawler + cendertron

-Advanced hosted crawler(in Docker) for Web 2.0 pages, focusing on requests(page urls, apis, etc.), followed by pentest tools(Sqlmap, etc.).
+Advanced hosted crawler(in Docker) for Web 2.0 pages, focusing on scraping requests(page urls, apis, etc.), followed by pentest tools(Sqlmap, etc.).

 Cendertron can be used for extracting requests(page urls, apis, etc.) from your Web 2.0 page, view in [demo](http://47.99.50.115:5000/) page, or [result](http://47.99.50.115:5000/apis/http://testphp.vulnweb.com/AJAX/) page.